vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Asokakali kābhakṣaṇa-Vide Aśokāstami.
 Asokatrirātra-For three nights from the 13th tithi of Jy., Bh.

-or Mārg. su; for one year; Asoka tree of silver to be worshipped and image of Brahmā and Savitri on first day, of Umā and Maheśvara on 2nd and of Lakṣmi and Nārāyaṇa on third and then images donated; this yrata removes sins and diseases and confers long life, fame, wealth and prosperity on sons and grandsons; HV Il 279-283, VP (folio 102b), Vratarka folio 261b-264; mostly for women, but men desirous
+or Mārg. su; for one year; Asoka tree of silver to be worshipped and image of Brahmā and Savitri on first day, of Umā and Maheśvara on 2nd and of Lakṣmi and Nārāyaṇa on third and then images donated; this vrata removes sins and diseases and confers long life, fame, wealth and prosperity on sons and grandsons; HV Il 279-283, VP (folio 102b), Vratarka folio 261b-264; mostly for women, but men desirous

 of prosperity of sons may also perform it.
 Aśokadrādaśısame as Visokadyādaśī.
 Begin in Āśv.; for